Book review: Swan Song

 NOTE: This review contains spoilers.
 If you are spoiler-averse, skip this review.
 If you want a short take, here it is: there are better post-apocalypse books out there.

 I bought the paperback of Swan Song when it first came out in 1987 after reading and enjoying McCammon’s science fiction/horror romp Stinger.
-For some reason I never got around to reading Swan Song but nearly three decades later I finally got the ebook and jumped in.
+For some reason I never got around to reading Swan Song, but nearly three decades later I finally got the ebook and jumped in.
 Unlike 1987 I did so with more trepidation, as I’d recently read McCammon’s short story collection Blue World, which I found rather uneven.

 Swan Song is like a cartoon version of a post-apocalypse world.
 Or maybe it’s more a fantasy dreamed up by a high school kid extended to epic length.
 Either way, the book has most of the right ingredients but doesn’t know how to combine them effectively.

-Set in the present day (at the time the mid-80s), Swan Song begins with political tensions ramping up and then someone–it’s purposely obfuscated who–starts launching nuclear attacks and before you can say drop, roll and cover, the entire world has been blasted by nukes and the survivors are faced with years of nuclear winter.
+Set in the present day (at the time the mid-80s), Swan Song begins with political tensions ramping up and then someone–it’s purposely obfuscated who–starts launching nuclear attacks, and before you can say drop, roll and cover, the entire world has been blasted by nukes and the survivors are faced with years of nuclear winter.

-As with most epic tales, the story chronicles different groups of survivors who ultimate converge and confront each other, to determine if good or evil will triumph.
+As with most epic tales, the story chronicles different groups of survivors who ultimately converge and confront each other, to determine if good or evil will triumph.
 The characters range from pro wrestlers to ex-military, to religious fanatics and ex-military haunted by the ghosts of war.
 So far so good, yes?

 Yes, more or less.
 The first part of the story chronicles the immediate aftermath of the nuclear attacks, with survivors scrabbling through destroyed cities, collapsed shelters and hellish landscapes filled with destruction and littered with corpses.
-This is all in service of laying the groundwork for the rest of the story, which jumps ahead seven years and picks up on all of the characters’ lives as they slowly begin to converge for the final battle.
+This is all in service of laying the groundwork for the rest of the story, which jumps ahead seven years and picks up on all the characters’ lives as they slowly begin to converge for the final battle.

 But before that seven year jump happens, the reader is tipped off to the sledgehammer subtlety to come.
 As the missiles fly at the novel’s beginning, the president is on a plane flying high above the nukes.
 As he tries to activate launch codes from a briefcase, the fiery apocalypse below spits up a bus filled with corpses that disables the plane and causes it to crash.
 This is Emmerich-level disaster here, presented straight-faced and without irony.
 The president later shows up as a crazy hermit who wants to destroy the world.